You may have once heard some smarty planty pants say: "All cacti are succulents but not all succulents are cacti."

 Potting & re-potting

 Never use normal garden soil or potting soil for your succulents.
 They need a special succulent mix with sand that drains exceptionally well.
-You may also want to re-pot them into terracotta pots (coming to the store soon) as these are porous, allowing for air and water to move through the walls, preventing soil disease and root rot.
+You may also want to re-pot them into terracotta pots as these are porous, allowing for air and water to move through the walls, preventing soil disease and root rot.

 Succulents don’t need much fertiliser, but you can give them light feedings during the spring and summer growing season.
 Be careful not to over fertilise—this can cause your succulent to grow too quickly, loose its colours and become weak.
-You can fertilise with one of our organic canola meal sachets or a tablespoon of Volcanic Rock Dust 2-3 times in summer.
+Use a slow-release organic fertiliser.

 Wow this is a fun topic!
 Succulents are some of the easiest plants to propagate.
 We’re going to explain this all in detail in a subsequent blog.
 Stay tuned.